HORAL: History

 HORAL's Megablend Oude Gueuze was first brought to the market in 2009.
 It is a blend of old and young lambics from HORAL's members.
 A gueuze enthusiast from Great Britain paid 300 EUR for the first bottle in 2015.

 In 2018 lambic producers Girardin and 3 Fonteinen left HORAL.
 Werner Van Obberghen of 3 Fonteinen said: "We decided to leave HORAL because we could no longer agree with its current values.

-In 2020 Lambiek Fabriek (Sint-Pieters-Leeuw) joined HORAL and in 2022 brewery Den Herberg (Buizingen).
+Several mostly newly founded breweries joined HORAL in the years after: Lambiek Fabriek (Sint-Pieters-Leeuw) in 2020, brewery Den Herberg (Buizingen) in 2022, Eylenbosch (Zellik) in 2023, Kestemont (Sint-Gertrudis-Pede) in 2024 and Sako Brewery (Gooik) in 2026.